 What’s not to like?
 Well, here’s the big caveat.
 NOT ALL SNAPSHOTS ARE CREATED EQUAL.
 Moving the onus of backups to a storage system that isn’t optimized for this foundational capability would be like leaping from the frying pan to the fire.

 Firstly, in order to allow frequent recovery points, snapshots should be inexpensive both in terms of storage capacity and performance.
 Otherwise, you could end up consuming expensive storage capacity.
 Not to mention bogging down performance of the array.
 Secondly, the implementation needs to be able to support a large number of snapshots to truly support frequent recovery points.
-(See here for further discussion on snapshot implementations.)
-So make sure to read the fine print and ask the hard questions.
+Make sure to read the fine print and ask the hard questions.

 Rounding out the Solution

 While snapshots can greatly improve backup efficiency, there is tangible value in combining this foundational capability with an intelligent backup management system for an end-to-end solution.

 This is what the Nimble-Commvault partnership is centered around.

 Commvault has been one of the first vendors to recognize and embrace the industry trend towards snapshots.
 The Commvault IntelliSnap Connect program facilitates a data and information management approach that leverages hardware based snapshot and replication technologies.